Rileyccc/Request-Scheduling-using-Threads-and-Synchronization/README.md

 99% c++ code,
 how to run c++ code

+Aalia:
+struggled severely on how to write the c++ producer code (designated section)

 ### java:design

 The java design consist of three classes Request, BoundedBuffer, and Main.